pink-junkjard/hyperfiddle/README.md

 data load in response to a UI state change

 This is how Hyperfiddle insulates the application programmer from I/O. No browser/service round trips like REST, no service/database round trips like SQL.
-No object/relational impedance mismatch.
-App-as-a-fn is a wonderful, functional way to write your web dashboards, better than anything else that exists today.
+App-as-a-fn is a wonderful, functional way to write web dashboards, better than anything else that exists today, because:

-Managed I/O permits many **optimizations that human-coded I/O cannot do:**
-* Automatic I/O partitioning and batching, optimized for cache hits
-* all requests have a time-basis, all responses are immutable
-* Integrated Hyperfiddle-aware CDN (serve APIs like static sites)
-* Built-in server side rendering
-* Works with browser javascript disabled
+* Unified backend/frontend, same codebase runs in both places
+* No manual conversion between backend types and frontend types
+* No REST, no low level HTTP boilerplate
+* No monstrous JOINs to avoid database round trips
+* No batching and caching
+* No GraphQL resolver hiding complexity in the closet
+* No eventual consistency
+* No thinking about network cost
+* Program as if all data is local

 Now that I/O is solved, we can start building *real, composable abstractions:*